meta pixel

 You’ve been an educator for more than 15 years and over that time have acquired certifications in many different fields.
 You were ahead of the curve in terms of getting involved in EdTech before it ballooned into the hot topic it has become today.
 Initially, what grabbed your attention and pulled you into the EdTech scene?

 I am a teacher who is always looking for something new and ways to motivate my students.
 Personally, I like using technology and trying to do new things with technology, so when technology started making its way into education, I was one of the first teachers in my building to start using it.
 My colleagues would come to me for advice or help on using technology, and I became an unofficial “tech coach”.
 Then the school I was employed with at that time started after-school professional development specifically for technology, and I started instructing teachers on new technologies to try in their classrooms.
-I decided I wanted to become a full-time technology coach, which I did for two years.
-I enjoyed it but missed being in a classroom.
-I spent my time instructing teachers about cool, new technologies, but I rather had used the technologies myself with my students.
-Teaching and using the technologies you are promoting helps you understand it better because as you use it with your own students, you realize the positives and the pitfalls, and you can pass that on to other teachers, which assists them in being more successful with the technology implementation.

 I also feel that teachers don’t generally have time to keep up with the ever-changing new technologies available, so that’s where I come in.
-I spend a lot of time researching, reading blogs and articles, and testing applications before I will use them myself or recommend them to others.
+Also, I spend a lot of time researching, reading blogs and articles, and testing applications before I will use them myself or recommend them to others.

 I like the fact that there are always new things to try on the horizon.
 I get bored as a teacher if I do the same thing over and over.
 You need to keep growing and changing to stay current and effective to find what motivates and engages your students while having some fun doing it.
 Technology class should be fun and the class students want to come to.